Subject to change. Last updated July 8, 2022.

 Housing and Rooming

 Campers are housed with their respective Programs, and assigned rooms at the Program Directors’ discretion.
-Parents/guardians may make a note during the registration process to request other rooming accommodations their camper needs for medical reasons.
+Parents/guardians may make a note during the registration process to request other rooming accommodations related to any camper needs for medical reasons.
 Although TAF cannot guarantee all requests, Program Directors will do their best to provide reasonable accommodations whenever possible.

 Manchester University residence halls have spaced beds six feet apart; there will be no more than two individuals living in a room together.